The two sides of a Women’s World Cup that could transform rugby

 Many of those involved have had to take annual leave, quit jobs or pause their studies to make it to England.
 While women’s rugby is as inclusive a sporting space as any, it was only in February of this year, of course, that Fiji’s director of rugby was sacked for saying that their side has a “gay problem”.
 Both the Irish Rugby Football Union (IRFU) and the Welsh Rugby Union (WRU) have faced, and denied, allegations of sexism in the last few years.
 Some things change; some, depressingly, don’t.

-There will be plenty of time to consider over the coming weeks but all involved are intent to make this a celebration of rugby it should be.
+There will be plenty of time to consider these issues over the coming weeks, but all involved are intent on making this the celebration of rugby it should be.
 For this event might have importance beyond just the eventual hoisters of the redesigned trophy on 27 September.
 At a time where male participation numbers in rugby are generally falling in major nations, the other half of the sport provides hope of a brighter future.
-“It's an opportunity to empower real change for women and girls around the world," World Cup director Sarah Massey said this week – let us hope it is the lasting legacy of a tournament that could launch the sport into a new era.
+“It’s an opportunity to empower real change for women and girls around the world,” World Cup director Sarah Massey said this week – let us hope it is the lasting legacy of a tournament that could launch the sport into a new era.

 Join our commenting forum